 Along the same lines, a MedicAlert Safely Home bracelet works to help return lost or separated individuals safely to their families.
 If your person with dementia likes jewelry, she may not even realize the importance of this bracelet.
 Some Alzheimer’s wristbands are beautiful – not like a hospital wristband!
 But if your loved one would be offended or hurt at receiving a Safely Home bracelet, then it’s definitely not one of the best gift ideas.

-A Quick List of Gift Ideas for Seniors in Long-Term Care Facilities
+20 Gift Ideas for People in Long-Term Care Facilities

 - Filled picture frames and photo albums